 Similarly, the pastor needs real friends in the church and out, other men with whom he can be himself, “let down his hair” so to speak, and not feel like he has to have the professional hat on.

 Pastors who are idolized often begin to believe their own hype.
 Pastors around whom an entire church or public ministry is built are vulnerable to power-trips and self-justification.
-Pride goeth before a fall.
+Pride goeth before a fall, and we wonder why we see so many pastors who commit adultery.

 3. Insist on real accountability (and real plurality).